Pretty Ugly (Zara Larsson song)

-"Pretty Ugly" is a song by Swedish singer and songwriter Zara Larsson from her fifth studio album Midnight Sun (2025).
+"Pretty Ugly" is a song by Swedish singer and songwriter Zara Larsson from her fifth studio album, Midnight Sun (2025).
 It was released as the album's lead single on 25 April 2025 through Sommer House and Epic Records.
-It reached number fourteen in Sweden and entered the charts in Norway.
+An electroclash and pop track that blends Eurodance and vintage pop elements, the song was written by Larsson, Helena Gao, MNEK, and Margo XS, with production handled by the latter two.
+It reached number fourteen in Sweden.

-Background
+Background and release

-She teased the single through social media and a Coachella-themed billboard.
+Larsson teased the single through social media and a Coachella-themed billboard.
 The release follows her previous album Venus, which debuted just over a year prior.
-Larsson is also slated to support Tate McRae on the Miss Possessive Tour beginning in August.
+She is also slated to support Tate McRae on the Miss Possessive Tour beginning in August.
 In a 2023 interview with British GQ, she discussed her views on societal pressures related to female appearance, a theme reflected in her latest work.
-"Pretty Ugly" combines high-energy pop production with commentary on femininity and self-expression.
 Larsson further explained that the song was written on the first day of working with MNEK, Margo XS, and Helena Gao, who served as core collaborators on the album.
 Larsson stated that the song was developed spontaneously through conversational exchanges, with some lyrics originating from improvised speech.
-The group sought to produce a track characterized by immediacy, energy, and intensity.
+The group sought to produce a track characterised by immediacy, energy, and intensity.
+The song was recorded at Muzo Studios.

 Composition

-The track features bold lyrics addressing societal expectations placed on women, with Larsson rejecting the idea of appearing traditionally ladylike.
+An electroclash and pop song, "Pretty Ugly" blends Eurodance with vintage pop elements.
+It also combines high-energy pop production with commentary on femininity and self-expression, featuring bold lyrics which addresses societal expectations placed on women, with Larsson rejecting the idea of appearing traditionally ladylike.
 The chorus explores themes of rebellion, messiness, and freedom from conventional beauty standards.

-Clash described "Pretty Ugly" as a deliberate break from the constraints of Larsson's past work, channeling "chaotic main character energy" with brash, early 90s rave-inspired tones and a punk-like DIY edge.
-Blending euro-dance with vintage pop, the track rejects polish in favor of volatility, reflecting Larsson's embrace of unpredictability and creative freedom.
+Robin Murray of Clash described "Pretty Ugly" as a deliberate break from the constraints of Larsson's past work, channeling "chaotic main character energy" with brash, early 90s rave-inspired tones and a punk-like DIY edge.
+Murray also stated that the track rejects polish in favor of volatility, reflecting Larsson's embrace of unpredictability and creative freedom.